-Demonstration sites and code examples provided by Working Group members will soon be available via the SUSHI-Lite web pages
+The Technical Report is expected to be finalized and published before mid-2017.
+Demonstration sites and code examples provided by Working Group members are intended to be available via the SUSHI-Lite web pages

 to enable users to create more localized programs to experiment with the report's ideas.

-Co-chairs: Alison Mitchell (Nature Publishing Group), Elizabeth Winter (Georgia Institute of Technology)
+Co-chairs: James Phillpotts (Oxford University Press), Elizabeth Winter (Georgia Institute of Technology)

 The aim of the Transfer initiative, begun by the United Kingdom Serials Group (UKSG) in 2006, is to support smooth and uninterrupted access to content by librarians and readers when a journal changes ownership and online content is transferred from a transferring publisher to a receiving publisher.
 UKSG announced the availability of the updated Transfer Code of Practice, Version 3.0